amoilanen/sniffr/README.md

 ## Other libraries

 Some libraries like _jQuery_ provide only browser information and not the OS information.
 Some like _Detectizr_ are plugins for other libraries that you may not use.
 And some require server-side code.
-A few libraries are usable only on the server side or only in a browser.
+A few libraries are usable only on the server or only in a browser.

 _Sniffr_ provides simple and symmetric API, does not depend on other libraries, does not require the server part, is tiny, fast and easily extensible.
-In addition, it can be used either in a browser environment and on the server side.
+In addition, it can be used both in browser and server environments.

 ## Credits